Giuseppe Beviacqua

-Giuseppe Beviacqua (28 October 1914 in Savona – 19 August 1999 in Savona) was a former Italian long distance runner.
+Giuseppe Beviacqua (28 October 1914 – 19 August 1999) was an Italian long distance runner who competed at the 1936 Summer Olympics.

 Biography

+At the 1936 Olympic Games in Berlin, Beviacqua participated in the men's 10,000 metres and finished 11th.

+Beviacqua won the British AAA Championships title in the 6 miles event at the 1938 AAA Championships.

-Giuseppe Beviacqua participated at one edition of the Summer Olympics (1936), he has 22 caps in national team from 1936 to 1951.
+Beviacqua collected 22 caps for the national team from 1936 to 1951.

 Achievements

 National titles

 Giuseppe Beviacqua has won 15 times the individual national championship.